electric-eloquence/fp-stylus/README.md

 * Under gulp task 'custom:watch'
   * 'stylus:watch'

-There is also a 'stylus:no-comments' task, which will output CSS without line comments.
+There is also a 'stylus:no-comment' task, which will output CSS without line comments.
 You probably want this to process CSS destined for production.

 In a full (main) Fepper installation, there should already be a